algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 # Audience

 **This document is primarily intended for :**

-- Software developer : to understand the user and technical requirements, and to guide decision-making and planning.
-Help them understand risks and challenges, customer requirements, and additional technical requirements and choices made.
+- Software developer: to understand the user and technical requirements, and to guide decision-making and planning.
+Help them understand risks and challenges, customer requirements, additional technical requirements and choices made.

 **Secondary audiences :**

-- Program manager : to validate against the functional specification, and the client expectations.
+- Program manager: to validate against the functional specification and the client expectations.
-- QA : to aid in preparing the test-plan and to use for validating issues.
+- QA: to assist in preparing the Test Plan and to use it for validating issues.
-- Project manager : to help identify risks and dependencies
+- Project manager: to help identify risks and dependencies

 # Deliverable

-The team has to deliver a firmware to lock, unlock and ring the alarm of the SportShield alarm system.
+The team has to deliver firmware to lock, unlock and ring the alarm of the SportShield alarm system.

 ## Details

 The system is used for up to 6 hours a day.
-When not in use only the NFC can turn on the system
+When not in use, only the NFC can turn the system on.
-It can be locked and unlocked using bluetooth or NFC.
+It can be locked and unlocked using Bluetooth or NFC.
-The alarm is trigger upon detecting movement.
+The alarm is triggered upon detecting movement.

 ## Requirements

-- Should run for 7 day without charging
+- Should run for 7 days without charging.
-- NFC should only accept one signal
+- NFC should only accept one signal.
 - Bluetooth should only recognize a paired phone.
 - Has to run on a nRF52840 CPU.
-- Has to be programed in Arduino C++.
+- Has to be programmed in Arduino C++.
-- NFC should always be active
+- NFC should always be active.

 ## Nice to have

-- Battery should never go bellow 20 and above 80%
+- Battery should never go below 20% and above 80%.
-- Should send battery status over GPRS
+- Should send battery status over GPRS.

 ## Priorities